St James' Church, Malanda: Heritage listing

-St James Catholic Church & Altar was listed on the Queensland Heritage Register on 28 July 2000 having satisfied the following criteria.
+St James Catholic Church and Altar was listed on the Queensland Heritage Register on 28 July 2000 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 The St James Catholic Church has a special association with the life of the English Family.
 Known as the founders of Malanda, Mr James and Mrs Catherine English were early selectors who arrived in the region when the district was opened up in 1907 under the Queensland Government's Group Settlement Act.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 The St James Catholic Church is a fine example of a timber church.

 The place is important because of its aesthetic significance.

 The simple design, incorporating carved internal detailing and furniture, demonstrates a high level of craftsmanship using local timber.
 The reredos, a remarkable and highly ornate original fitting, has been retained and adapted to suit changes in the liturgy.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 It has a special association with the Catholic community of Malanda.
 Both the fund raising for the Church and its design and construction were projects involving the wider community in the early years of settlement in the region.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

 The St James Catholic Church has a special association with the life of the English Family.
 Known as the founders of Malanda, Mr James and Mrs Catherine English were early selectors who arrived in the region when the district was opened up in 1907 under the Queensland Government's Group Settlement Act.